raspberrypilearning/Pathways/README.md

 You can also add translations for metadata - title & description and for the new Pathway designs, you can add 'header' data to populate the sections in the Pathway page's header.

-# NB
+# Updating

-YAML should ideally be linted because if invalid syntax is pushed to the gh-pages branch it can cause server errors on Projects Admin!!
+YAML needs linting because if invalid syntax is pushed to the `gh-pages` branch it can cause server errors on Projects Admin!!

+We've automated this through CI using Github Actions, to trigger this you need to create a Pull Request into `gh-pages`, if any errors exist comments will be automatically added to your PR along with the suspected line.

 # Examples